stashed/docs/docs/guides/latest/workloads/deployment.md

 gcs-repo   true        0 B    5                58s                      18m
 ```

-Now, if we navigate to the GCS bucket, we will see backed up data has been stored in `source/data/sample-deployment` directory as specified by `spec.backend.gcs.prefix` field of Repository crd.
+Now, if we navigate to the GCS bucket, we are going to see backed up data has been stored in `source/data/sample-deployment` directory as specified by `spec.backend.gcs.prefix` field of Repository crd.

 <figure align="center">
   <img alt="Backup data in GCS Bucket" src="/docs/images/latest/workloads/gcs_bucket_dep.png">